-The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score than that of the investment universe.
-In determining the ESG score of the Sub-Fund and the Investment Universe, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
-For the purpose of this measurement, the investment universe is defined as 80% JPM GBI EM GLOBAL DIVERSIFIED Index + 20% ICE BOFA BROAD LOCAL EMERGING MARKETS NON-SOVEREIGN Index.
+The Sub-Fund invests as a feeder fund in Amundi Revenus (master fund) which promotes environmental and/or social characteristics by aiming to have a higher ESG score than that of its investment universe.
+In determining the ESG score of the master fund and the Investment Universe, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
 No ESG Reference Index has been designated.

-Sustainability indicators measure how the environmental
+Sustainability indicators measure how the

-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+measure how the environmental or social characteristics What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-social characteristics promoted by the financial product are attained.
+promoted by the financial product are attained.

-The sustainability indicator used is the ESG score of the Sub-Fund that is measured against the ESG score of the Investment Universe of the Sub-fund.
+The sustainability indicator used is the ESG score of the master fund that is measured against the ESG score of the Investment Universe.